j-james/math/precalculus/3d-space-and-vectors.md

 ![Normal Vectors](../assets/precalculus/3d_space_and_vectors_10.jpg)

 The **equation of the line of intersection of the two planes**, in parametric form, can be found by using the cross product of the two normal vectors of the planes and a point on the line.
-The cross product vector will be parallel to both planes, and wll be in the direction of the line.
+The cross product vector will be parallel to both planes, and will be in the direction of the line.

 The **distance between a plane and a point $Q$** (that is not in the plane) is
 $$d = |proj_n\overrightarrow{PQ}|$$